nbovee/shop-inventory/README.md

 # Shop Prototype Repository

 This repository is the development repository for the Rowan Shop & Pantry Inventory System.
-Due to installation constraints where no WAN is available, it is built with Django and compiled for Raspberry Pi using the pi-gen tool.
-VSCode, UV, Docker, and WSL are used for development as they were easy to onboard inexperienced developers with.
+Due to installation constraints where no WAN is available, it is built with Django and compiled for Raspberry Pi using the pi-gen tool for fully offline deployment.
+UV, Docker, WSL, and VSCode are used for development as they were easy to onboard inexperienced developers with.

+Effort has been taken to make this follow FHS (Filesystem Hierarchy Standard) as much as possible, rather than dumping all files into /app/, in order to make the build process easily templatable for other Raspberry Pi based projects.
+This is a design choice, to allow for easy reuse of the build process for other projects or multiple concurrent applications.
+The service files are used to automatically start the Django server on boot, without the security risks of running as root or with auto-login.

 <div markdown="1">